-Assistance animals are animals that work, provide assistance, or perform tasks for the benefit of a person with a disability OR are animals that provide emotional support that alleviate one or more identified symptoms or effects of a person's disability.
-Assistance animals are a type of reasonable accommodation for individuals with disabilities.
-As such, documentation to demonstrate the connection between the benefit that the animal provides and the need of the person is necessary.
+Assistance animals are animals that work, provide assistance, or perform tasks for the benefit of a person with a disability under the Fair Housing Act, OR are animals that provide emotional support that alleviate one or more identified symptoms or effects of a person's disability.
+Pursuant to the requirements of the Fair Housing Act, Assistance animals are a type of reasonable accommodation for individuals with disabilities.
+As such, documentation to demonstrate the connection between the benefit that the animal provides, and the need of the person is necessary.
 Animals that are required as a reasonable accommodation to assist, support, or provide service to persons with disabilities are not defined as pets.